 Is financial aid available to help with tuition payments?
 We recognize that not everyone can afford a private Christian education for their children.
 We work with FACTS Management, a third party company that provides evaluations of applicants to determine the level of need.
 After reviewing the information, the CCS finance committee determines the amount of financial aid that can be offered.
 Aid does not exceed fifty percent of the tuition cost.
 We are limited in the amount of financial aid available, as funding for Citadel Christian School takes place through tuition payments and fundraisers.
 We do not receive any government or institutional funding.

 What additional fees can I expect after enrolling my child?
-After application and enrollment fees, you can expect a nominal school supply fee.
+After application and enrollment fees, you can expect a $50 school supply fee and a curriculum fee, based on your child's grade level.
 If your child participates in athletics, there is a $100 fee per sport.
 Some field trips will require a fee.
 Fees for student lunches or after school care are only applicable if you choose to use those services.

 What are the hours of school days?
 School begins for all students at 8:00 a.m.
 Monday through Friday.
 Students may begin arriving at 7:40 a.m.
 For grades PreK – 4th grade, the school day ends at 3:15 p.m.
 In grades 5 and above, the school day ends at 3:25 p.m.